-BREACH OF ERISA'S ANTI-INUREMENT PROVISION
+BREACH OF ERISA'S ANTI-INUREMENT PROVISION (29 U.S.C.

-(29 U.S.C.
 1103(c)(1))

-47. Plaintiff realleges and incorporates herein by reference each and every allegation contained in the preceding paragraphs of this Complaint as though fully set forth herein.

-- 48. Pursuant to 29 U.S.C. § 1103(c)(1), "the assets of a plan shall never inure to the benefit of any employer and shall be held for the exclusive purpose of providing benefits to participants in the plan and their beneficiaries and defraying reasonable expenses of administering the plan." - 49.
-The balance in a participant's accounts that a participant forfeits when incurring a break in service prior to full vesting of the Company's contributions to the participant's account is an asset of the Thermo Fisher Plan. - 50.
-By electing to utilize these Plan assets as a substitute for the Company's own future contributions to the Plan, thereby saving the Company millions of dollars in contribution expenses, Defendants failed to use these Plan assets for the exclusive purpose of providing benefits to participants and/or defraying Plan expenses and instead caused the assets of the plan to inure to the benefit of the employer in violation of 29 U.S.C.
-1103(c)(1). - 51.
+- 42. Plaintiff realleges and incorporates herein by reference each and every allegation contained in the preceding paragraphs of this Complaint as though fully set forth herein. - 43.
+Pursuant to 29 U.S.C. § 1103(c)(1), "the assets of a plan shall never inure to the benefit of any employer and shall be held for the exclusive purpose of providing benefits to participants in the plan and their beneficiaries and defraying reasonable expenses of administering the plan." - 44.
+The balance in a participant's accounts that a participant forfeits when incurring a break in service prior to full vesting of the Company's contributions to the participant's account is an asset of the Honeywell Plan. - 45.
+By utilizing these Plan assets as a substitute for the Company's own contributions to the Plan, thereby saving the Company millions of dollars in contribution expenses, Defendants caused the assets of the Plan to inure to the benefit of Honeywell, an employer, in violation of 29 U.S.C. § 1103(c)(1). - 46.
 Each Defendant is personally liable under 29 U.S.C. § 1109(a) to make good to the Plan any losses to the Plan resulting from violation of ERISA's anti-inurement provision as alleged in this claim and to restore to the Plan all profits secured through their use of Plan assets, and is subject to other equitable or remedial relief as appropriate.